-tunic that revived some elements of the 1877-81 pattern tunic such as the trefoil cuff braid and piped shoulder straps.
+revived some elements of the 1877-81 pattern tunic/frock such as the trefoil cuff braid and piped shoulder straps.
 His white foreign service helmet which rests on the studio chair in

 front of him is of a transitional pattern with a flattened and extended rear peak.
 Eventually the sides and front peak of the helmets would be extended as such and become known as

 the Woseley pattern.
-He wears to good conduct stripes signifying at least 5 years exemplary service.
-His lion and rose collar badges of the York & Lancasters are clearly visible and
+He wears two good conduct stripes signifying at least 5 years exemplary service.
+His lion and rose collar badges of the York & Lancasters are clearly visible.

-the 1st Battalion was stationed at various Indian posts between 1902 and the beginning of the Great War.
+The regiment's 1st battalion was stationed at various Indian posts between 1902 and the beginning of the Great War.

 Wiele & Raina - Photographers

 Agra & Naini Tal, India